leoniemclaughlin7/jenas-creations/docs/README.md

 * The add to bag toast shows a summary of the users bag and a link to secure checkout.

 <img src="../docs/readme_images/toasts.png">

+## Future features

+There are a number of future features which could be implemented as part of this project.

+These include:

+1. The ability to checkout more than one custom order at a time.
+This feature was planned, however due to time constraints was not executed.
+It would be advantageous to allow users to checkout more than one custom order on a given session.
+2. Sign in using more social accounts.
+Currently users can sign in with their google account, however it would be nice to allow sign in via Facebook or Instagram.
+This would give the user more options for sign in and make the sign in process easier for the user.
+3. A wish list.
+As a nice to have, a wish list would allow users to add items to their list which they can checkout at a later date.
+This would improve the overall usability of the site and add nice additional functionality.
+4. The ability to like products.
+As a future feature having the ability of the user to like or favourite products would be a nice addition to have, as it adds a more personal touch to the site.
+5. More profile information.
+It would be nice to allow users to create more profile information such as a profile picture, change their password or email.
+6. Free delivery threshold.
+As a future feature a fee delivery threshold could be added to reward users that are willing to spend a certain amount of money at Jenas creations.